1:1 Technology Initiative

 - Grade 5-7: DASD issued two-in-one Chromebook for use at home and school.

 - Grade 9-12: DASD issued Windows two-in-one laptop.

 *Kindergarteners will transition to a Chromebook in the spring of 2024.

 Students are expected to use their devices at home and other locations outside of school, including summers.
 A WiFi internet connection is necessary for the majority of device use.
 However, having the internet in the home is not a requirement for taking the device home.

-The technology insurance is $50 per student in grades K-8 and $75 per high school student, starting with the Class of 2024 and beyond.
+The technology insurance is $50 per student in grades K-8 and $75 per high school student..
 Students eligible for free and reduced-price lunches shall pay an equivalent prorated amount to access the technology insurance.
 This means that the technology insurance fee is waived for qualifying students.
 Starting in the 2022-23 school year, an annual technology insurance fee cap of $175 per family shall be applied.
 Technology insurance on the device covers the following for each school year:

 - Technology support, application assistance, and all relevant educational software by grade.

 - A charger and protective cases (for tablets), to be returned when the device is returned.